Garage Door Sensor Repair in Northern NJ

 Sensor Repair Cost

-• Alignment and cleaning: $85-$175
+• Alignment and cleaning

-• Wiring repair: $85-$175
+• Wiring repair

-• Sensor replacement (pair): $85-$175 including parts and labor
+• Sensor replacement (pair), including parts and labor

+Every job starts with a free estimate.
 We include sensor inspection as part of every maintenance tune-up, so regular maintenance can prevent sensor issues before they leave you stuck.

 Door won't close?
-Call (551) 279-6408 for same-day sensor repair.
+Call (551) 279-6408 for sensor repair.
 We serve Bergen, Essex, Hudson, Morris, Passaic, Sussex, Warren, Union & Somerset Counties.

-Popular Service Areas for Sensor Repair
+Town Pages for Sensor Repair

 Related Services